Doctor of Psychology, Criminology and Justice Studies

 Students who pursue this specialization online must attend in-residence weekends in Denver (Friday midday to Sunday midday - dates TBD) for courses ORG 7272, ORG 7101, ORG 8580.
 Please refer to these Frequently Asked Questions to learn more about this in-residence requirement.

-^The Criminology and Justice Studies Specialization in the Doctor of Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.
+The Doctor of Psychology (PsyD), Criminology and Justice Studies Specialization is not a licensure program and does not prepare an individual to become a licensed psychology professional.
 University of the Rockies does not represent that this program meets certification or licensure requirements in any state.
-It is the student’s responsibility to review any state certification or licensure requirements in their intended field of employment.
+It is the student’s responsibility to review any state certification or licensure requirements in his or her intended field of employment.